How to choose a massage table that is right for me?

-Essentially you can use any massage table but for those of you who would like to own a table that is especially designed for Lomi Lomi and Ka Huna Massage I highly recommend the following Higher End tables and it is true to say that you do get what you pay for:
+Essentially you can use any massage table but for those of you who would like to own a table that works especially well for Lomi Lomi and Ka Huna Bodywork I highly recommend the following Higher End tables and it is true to say that you do get what you pay for:

 Higher End – My Top Picks

-Earthlite & Stronglite – My next and other favourite are the Earthlite or Stronglite brand, they make really nice tables, great width, you can also customise the table to be extra wide, include a pregnancy hole and other features too.
+Earthlite & Stronglite – My next and other favourites are the Earthlite or Stronglite brand, they make really nice tables, great width, you can also customise the table to be extra wide, include a pregnancy hole and other features too.
 I have 3 of these tables and highly recommend them.
+Please NOTE that I don’t recommed all of their upholstery coverings.
+If you have already studied or plan to participate in Ka Huna Bodywork Level 3 which teaches under body work, I personally recommend their standard upholstery covering rather than their upgraded version because their most basic vinyl has more slide capability making underbody work much easier.

 Consider Going Second Hand….